jjdiezm/WMHD_Sentiment/README.md

 2.	**[auth_twitter.py](https://github.com/jjdiezm/WMHD_Sentiment/blob/main/auth_twitter.py)** Personal credentials to access Twitter API, it's filled with ****************** that must be changed by real credentials.
 3.	**[twitter_api.py](https://github.com/jjdiezm/WMHD_Sentiment/blob/main/twitter_api.py)** Pyhton Functions to query the Twitter API to download tweets, there are some functions to count number of tweets related to known the volumes prior to download.
 4.	**[tweet_process.py](https://github.com/jjdiezm/WMHD_Sentiment/blob/main/tweet_process.py)** Funtion to simplify the tweets' text, token them or transform emojis like :smile: into its names like `:smile:`.
 5.	**[sentiment.py](https://github.com/jjdiezm/WMHD_Sentiment/blob/main/sentiment.py)** Sentiment analysis functions.
-Based on TextBlob anb Vader.
+Based on TextBlob and Vader.
 Includes reporting and graphic generation.
 6.	**[main.py](https://github.com/jjdiezm/WMHD_Sentiment/blob/main/main.py)** Console menu to handle the functions and simplify the aplication use.

 The Python is designed to use the Access file included [tweets_db.accdb](https://github.com/jjdiezm/WMHD_Sentiment/blob/main/tweets_db.accdb).